mbrcknl/rocq-iris-itree/README.md

 # Compositional program logics via Iris and ITrees

 This is the Coq code associated to our paper "Program logics à la carte".
+A mapping between the paper and the Coq code can be found in `coq_vs_paper.md`.

 **Important note:** `islaris` and other folders in the root come from a fork of pre-existing open-source software, and copyright notices and author names they contain have to do with their